img-api/img-api/INSTALL.md

 ### Create a virtual environment to run this project

-You can run the installer, it is what is being use at the CI.
+You can run the installer, it is what is being used by the CI.
 ```
 ./install.sh
 ```